tensorflow/flutter-tflite/README.md

 while devices are plugged in.

+Note: This requires a device with a minimum API level of 26.

 Note: TFLite may not work in the iOS simulator.
 It's recommended that you test with a physical device.

 When creating a release archive (IPA), the symbols are stripped by Xcode, so the command `flutter build ipa` may throw a `Failed to lookup symbol ... symbol not found` error.
 To work around this: